The mad rush to clean up holes in my collection of X-Wing and Armada, to balance out inconsistencies and get some needed backups is mostly done.

 Balance is now needed across the board.

+For the Klingons I also have the K’Tinga heavy “Blood Oath” set coming.
 I would have preferred the 2e starter with a Vor’Cha and K’Vort to replace both of the above, but it is what it is and annoyingly, I had it and let most of it go.
 My plan was less clear back then.

 The “Journeys” set may still make it into my collection**, mostly for the upgrade cards, but if not, I feel that is ok.

-So, all of a sudden;
+So, all of a sudden we have;

 *I have used the example of the Tie Fighter (2-3-3-0) vs the Enterprise NX (2-3-3-0) before.
 One is a swarmer or filler, handy but short lived, the other can field several crew, weapons and tech upgrades (7-8 maximum I think) giving it more lives, more punch, more tricks and depth.
 The main difference is separating ship from Captain and baking in the Title, but with few exceptions, all ships have Crew and Tech to vary them out.